Aikido Terms

 Atemi Waza – Techniques of striking.

 Ai Hanmi – Mutual stance with partners facing each other with the same foot forward.
+A mirrored stance. eg. Both parties right foot forward.

 Aikido – The way of blending with universal energy; the art founded by Morihei Ueshiba.